-Icosa Water proposes to match the sewerage charges of Southern Water to customers on the Site.
+Icosa Water will match the charges of Southern Water.

 With regard to service levels, we have reviewed Icosa Water's Codes of Practice and its proposed service levels and compared these to the Codes of Practice and the performance commitments of Southern Water.
 Based on this review, we are satisfied that customers will be offered an appropriate level of service by Icosa Water and that overall customers will be 'no worse off' being served by Icosa Water instead of by Southern Water.